cesar237/wireguard-experiment/Readme.md

 ---

-## 📊 Output & Results
+## Output & Results

 All benchmark data is collected and saved under the `results/` directory, with subdirectories for each test configuration and run.
+The results are packaged as `result-XXXXX.zip` files, where XXXXX is a unique ID for the experiment.

+### Analyzing Results

+To analyze the results, use the repository at [https://github.com/cesar237/wireguard-result-analysis.git](https://github.com/cesar237/wireguard-result-analysis.git).
+This repository contains a Jupyter notebook that will help you analyze the results.

 ---